jsravn/old-blog/_posts/2016-05-01-on-pairing.md

 I believe pair programming can be done right, although it's not easy.
 I think many groups who use it feel like it's a way of completely removing process.
 Just pair and commit directly to master.
 It's continuous code review.
-We don't need to talk beyond daily pairing interaction.
+We don't need any documentation.
+And so on.

 This misses the costs of pairing that need extra attention.
 Social, in-person interaction between team members becomes more crucial.
 It's